Make Your Logs Work for You

 Community Adoption Less commonly used Widely adopted in the Java community

-Performance Impact Generally lower performance Generally higher performance due to asynchronous logging
+Performance Impact Generally lower performance Generally, higher performance due to asynchronous logging

 Exception Handling Limited Rich, with support for stack trace filtering